codebydurvesh/Backend-Practice/Professional Backend Setup/README.md

 - This project is focused on learning best practices for backend setup and secure database connectivity.
 Before using any credentials in a public repository, rotate secrets and remove them from history.
 - The recent changes added middleware and utility helpers to make request handling, errors, and responses more consistent across the app.
-- I will further:
+- Further improvements planned:
-  - add example usage of `ApiResponse`/`ApiError` in controllers,
+  - incorporate `ApiResponse`/`ApiError` consistently in controllers
-  - add a health-check endpoint, or
+  - add health-check and metrics endpoints
+  - implement refresh token rotation & revocation (blacklist or versioning)
-  - provide a short checklist for production-hardening (indexes, monitoring, backups, rate limiting).
+  - production checklist (indexes, rate limiting, logging correlation IDs, monitoring)